-Estimated Local transportation costs for student driving to classes can be up to about \$40-\$50 per week. (\$.55 x about 81 miles per week) Transportation costs for students using public transportation will vary by location and type.
+Estimated transportation charges for Laramie students are \$26.00 per week and the estimated local transportation costs for Blairsville and Daytona Beach students driving to classes can be up to about \$40-\$50 per week.

+(\$.55 x about 81 miles per week) Transportation costs for students using public transportation will vary by location and type.

-These modular and Quarter Based tuition tier flat-rate tuition tables only apply to:
+These modular and Quarter Based tuition tier flat-rate tuition tables only apply to (Blairsville, Daytona Beach and Laramie campuses):

 - 1. New enrolling students.
-A new student is defined as a student who has never attended a Zenith Education Group school or has graduated and enrolled in a new program; or - 2.
-Re-entering students who have withdrawn and are re-entering greater than 180 days from their withdrawal date (The withdrawn time period is calculated from the student's withdrawal date to the new module or term start date.); or - 3.
+A new student is defined as a student who has never attended a Zenith Education Group school or has graduated and enrolled in a new program; or - Re-entering students who have withdrawn and are re-entering greater than 180 days from their withdrawal date (The withdrawn time period is calculated from the student's withdrawal date to the new module or term start date.); or - 3.
 Re-entering degree students who are re-entering within 180 days